Book Tickets Online

 - MasterCard accepted

 - Min group size - 15, to qualify for group rates.

 - Open by appointment outside normal opening times - For groups only.
 Extra charge, available on application.

 - Visa accepted

 - Marketed Towards Families

 - Marketed Towards Senior Citizens

 Tours and Demonstrations

 - Educational Visits Accepted - Most suitable for Key Stages 2 & 3.
-Tours of D-Day Museum and / or Overlord Embroidery available by arrangement, for pre-booked groups (fee applies).
+Tours of The D-Day Story and / or Overlord Embroidery available by arrangement, for pre-booked groups (fee applies).